 Dakar came up with this formulation over 30 years ago after seeing so many of her clients come in with overprocessed, irritated skin (those intense glycolic peels that were all the rage at the time were likely to blame).
-"In my research, I found that organic flaxseed oil is extremely rich in essential fatty acids and is so effective in alleviating skin conditions people with rosacea commonly suffer from," she says.
 "The Organic Omega Booster immediately soothes skin, reduces redness and inflammation, and calms any itchiness."
 Brittany Snow is a mega fan.

 Simpler is better when it comes to moisturizer for rosacea.
-That's why Dakar recommends this non-greasy, featherlight, 98%-natural formula: "a gentle and light anti-aging moisturizer that feels great on the skin upon application."
+That's why Dakar recommends this non-greasy, featherlight, 98 percent-natural formula: "a gentle and light anti-aging moisturizer that feels great on the skin upon application."

 Sometimes breakouts and blemishes result from rosacea, but overwhelming the skin with harsh exfoliators will only cause further irritation.
 Focused just on the breakouts, Dakar recommends applying this gentle healing spot treatment made with topical probiotics and colloidal silver.

 This might not be for everyday use, but once or twice a week, Dakar recommends doing this soothing, moisturizing mask to keep your rosacea in check.
 "It offers intense hydration and delivers vital nutrients, plant stem cells, and antioxidants to the skin to hydrate and strengthen it," she says.